RaoulSchaffranek/MVar/docs/docs/README.md

 ### `MVar.prototype.put`

-Put a value into an MVar.
+Put a value into a MVar.

 If the MVar is empty, sets the contents of the MVar.
 If the MVar is full, queues the value until the MVar becomes empty.